Black-Beard-Sdk/TransformJsonToJson/README.md

  - **jpath** -> "jpath:{valid json path expression}".
 The json path fetch the value at specified adress in the source document.

-The template is a json that describe the structure of the target.
+The template is a json that describe the structure of the target json.

 # JSONPath Syntax